 Includes: Experiential Learning Activity Prerequisite(s): fourth-year standing in B.Co.M.S.
 Honours and permission of the School of Journalism and Communication.
+Workshop three hours a week.

 Visualizing Social Media: Hashtags, keywords, & conversations

 This workshop introduces a range of methods and practices in data mining and analytics.
 Techniques include data and text mining, data analysis (including sentiment and social network analysis), data visualization and modeling.
 Opportunity to work with analytics and mapping software on students' own projects.